bianca9901/zen-zone/README.md

 The website has a simplistic modern feel with the main colors black and white.
 A few elements are green and those are the button in the contact-us form. and also the social media icons and the menu options, but these are only green while hovering.

 The logo, navigationbar and footer was set to all pages with no change.
-In the content in between I kept a similar theme although the different sections and the two pages but with a slightly different look.
+In the content in between I kept a similar theme although the different sections and the two pages has a slightly different look.
 The purpose of this was for the visitor to acknowledge the different sections.
 This decision was made because a website with a lot of text can be overwhelming and therefore I wanted to make sure the sections did not melt into each other.

 ### Typogrophy